 Everything in your mouth flows through your body, both in the saliva, and in your bloodstream.
 For instance, if your gums bleed while flossing or brushing, even a little, oral pathogens can enter your bloodstream and take up residence in various organs and systems throughout the body.

 When oral bacteria are present in other parts of the body, they can cause serious problems and disease.
 Recent studies by Forsyth scientists indicate the severity of diseases like Alzheimer’s and colorectal cancer are connected to the presence of oral pathogens.

 This relationship can be used for treatment as well.
 Treating inflammation in the mouth can lead to treating the underlying causes of some of the diseases we’ve mentioned.
 This is just one example of the potential benefits of improving oral health.

 Improving oral health can impact global public health

 The lack of access to dental care is a public health crisis.
 Dentistry is still considered separate from medicine, and dental insurance is optional for employers.
 Yet, because the connection between oral and overall health is so significant, we cannot effectively treat systemic diseases unless we also address those diseases at their source in the mouth.

-As an independent research institute, Forsyth is uniquely positioned to collaborate with academia and industry, to share our innovative responses to these issues, and convene experts to evaluate their impact.
+As an independent research institute, ADA Forsyth is uniquely positioned to collaborate with academia and industry, to share our innovative responses to these issues, and convene experts to evaluate their impact.

-Since our founding in 1910, Forsyth has been at the forefront of oral health and this pioneering spirit continues to drive discovery today.
+Since our founding in 1910, ADA Forsyth has been at the forefront of oral health and this pioneering spirit continues to drive discovery today.